Choosing a school? You’ve got options.

 First off, families in Washington, D.C. can choose for their children to attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by federal, state, and local government.
 In D.C., 38.5% of all K-12 students attend a traditional public school.

 Individual schools can decide to participate in “open enrollment” in the District of Columbia.
 What this means is that parents can apply to traditional public schools outside of the schools assigned to them.
 D.C. uses a lottery system called My School DC.
 Families can apply to up to 12 schools out of nearly all of D.C.’s traditional public schools and public charter schools through the common lottery application.
 The lottery system then matches open seats with applicants.
 Nearly three-quarters of students in the district attend a school other than their neighborhood school.

 Besides traditional public schools, you can also choose public charter schools in D.C.
 These schools are tuition-free public schools that have extra freedom to innovate and are accountable to authorizers for student achievement.
 Each public charter school has a charter which explains the school’s purpose and what specific community need it serves.
 For example, that could be providing a STEAM program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, the school typically uses a lottery system to determine admittance.

-Charter school legislation for Washington, D.C. was passed in 1995.
+Charter school legislation for Washington, D.C. was signed into law in 1996.
 Today, there are more than 100 charter schools in the district serving 42.8% of the K-12 student population.
 You can apply to participating public charter schools through the My School DC Public School Lottery, and find a complete list of D.C. public charter schools.

 Learn more at the D.C.
 Charter School Alliance.